 Waterborne Commerce of the United States

-Manuscript Cargo Files (Parts 1-4 and Summary Files).
+Manuscript Cargo and Trips Files (Parts 1-4 and Summary Files).
 Data files of yearly publication of tons by waterway for published commodity groups for the Atlantic (part 1), Mississippi Valley and Gulf Coast (part 2), the Great Lakes (part 3), and the Pacific (part 4).
-File "manu9950" is a summary of all of the cargo moves for calendar years 2000-2011.
+File "manu9950" is a summary of all of the cargo moves for calendar years 2000-2016.

 WCUS, Part 1 Atlantic Coast

 WCUS, Part 2 Gulf Coast, Mississippi River System, Puerto Rico, and Virgin Islands

 WCUS, Part 3 Great Lakes